psyomn/notes/languages/java/condensed-basics.markdown

 questions, will yield different results.
 For example, any two elements `A` and `B` are spheres.
 However they may be of different color.
-A better example would be to classify them with respect to behavior: all of them will respect the formula, that gives us the volume of a sphere.
+A better example would be to classify them with respect to behavior: all of them will respect the formula, that gives us the area of a sphere.
 The only information required, is the size of their radius: in other words given some differing information of a radius `r`, we may apply the same function for any `r`, and get the required behavior.